henki-robotics/robotics_essentials_ros2/3-create_ros_2_package/README.md

 [the official ROS 2 documentation](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html).

 ## Create a new package
-1. Bring up the Docker container and open a new terminal inside it ([How to run Docker container](/0-setup/Docker%20Cheat%20Sheet.md))
+1. Launch the Docker container and open a new terminal inside it ([How to run Docker container](/0-setup/Docker%20Cheat%20Sheet.md))
 2. Run the command `turtle-nest` to bring up the guided package creation

 Use the following settings to create the package: